vikkieessien/vikkieessien/README.md

 - 👋 Hi, I’m @vikkieessien
-- 👀 I’m interested in Data Analyst, Business Intelligence and Marketing Analyst job opportunities
+- 👀 I’m passionate about Data, turning complex data into actionable insights, optimise metrics and drive impactful decisions.
-- 💞️ I’m looking to collaborate on Data science or Analyst projects
+- 💞️ I’m looking to collaborate on Data Analyst projects
 - 📫 You can reach me on vikkieessien@gmail.com

 <!---